zio/zio/docs/resources/resources.md

 _These articles reflect the state of ZIO at the time of their publication.
 The code samples might be outdated, considering ZIO was early in development at the time they were written.
 However, the concepts are still relevant._

-- [Simulating IoT Events with Zio Streams](https://timpigden.github.io/_pages/zio-streams/GeneratingChillEvents.html) by Tim Pigden (November 2019)
+- [Simulating IoT Events with ZIO Streams](https://timpigden.github.io/_pages/zio-streams/GeneratingChillEvents.html) by Tim Pigden (November 2019)
-- [Speeding up time with Zio TestClock](https://timpigden.github.io/_pages/zio-streams/SpeedingUpTime.html) by Tim Pigden (October 2019)
+- [Speeding up time with ZIO TestClock](https://timpigden.github.io/_pages/zio-streams/SpeedingUpTime.html) by Tim Pigden (October 2019)
-- [Zio with http4s, Auth, Codecs and zio-tests](https://timpigden.github.io/_pages/zio-http4s/intro.html) by Tim Pigden (October 2019)
+- [ZIO with http4s, Auth, Codecs and zio-tests](https://timpigden.github.io/_pages/zio-http4s/intro.html) by Tim Pigden (October 2019)
 - [Functional dependency injection in Scala using ZIO environments](https://blog.jdriven.com/2019/10/functional-dependency-injection-in-scala-using-zio-environments/) by Chiel van de Steeg (October 2019)
 - [Making ZIO, Akka and Slick play together nicely](https://scalac.io/making-zio-akka-slick-play-together-nicely-part-1-zio-and-slick/) by Jakub Czuchnowski (August 2019)
 - [Wrapping impure code with ZIO](https://medium.com/@ghostdogpr/wrapping-impure-code-with-zio-9265c219e2e) by Pierre Ricadat (July 2019)